Mori Sosen

 Mori Sosen (森 狙仙) was a Japanese painter of the Shijō school during the Edo period.

 Mori Sosen is famous for his many paintings depicting monkeys.
-He also painted other animals, such as deer, boars, and peafowl.
+He also painted other animals, such as deers, boars, and peafowl.
 Robert van Gulik called him "an undisputed master" of the painting of the Japanese macaque.
 When a gibbon was brought in Japan by the Dutch in 1809, creating somewhat of a sensation (gibbons had long been depicted by Japanese artists, based on Chinese paintings of the animal, but no one in Japan had seen a live gibbon for centuries), it was Mori who had created a graphic record of this event as well.

 It is unknown whether he was born in Osaka, Nagasaki, or Nishinomiya, but he lived in Osaka for most of his life.